First Time Here?

 Sexual pleasure is not just for your husband; it's for you too.

 God's design of your clitoris is part of His vision for profound intimacy between you and the love of your life.
+(Check out the orgasm page on my site for lots of great posts)

 Real sex is often messy (I mean, literally messy).